BetterMuSeek

 Step 2: Use High-Quality Strings

-Cheap strings can easily go out of tune, so invest in some high-quality strings that fit your guitars.
-Nylon strings tend to stay in tune better than steel strings because they are more flexible and less affected by temperature changes.
+Cheap strings can quickly go out of tune, so invest in high-quality strings that fit your guitars.
+Nylon strings stay in tune better than steel strings because they are more flexible and less affected by temperature changes.

 Step 3: Check Your Tuning Pegs